 I’m sure there is some kind of odd explanation behind it, such as the road Via dei Fori Imperiali built by Mussolini that cuts straight through the Forum Romanum ruins in Rome, but I still feel sad for the devastation of history as exhaust fumes and vibrations continue to damage the surrounding ancient Roman monuments.

-It’s time to escape the cold weather and coal-drenched smog by going into the classic Caffè Fiorio and order a lovely Bicerin, the traditional coffee&chocolate hot drink native to Turin since 1763.
-I ponder what makes a city well-known in other minds and how that image can be changed during the years.
+I decide to escape the cold weather and coal-drenched smog by going into the classic Caffè Fiorio and order a Bicerin, the traditional coffee&chocolate hot drink native to Turin since 1763.
+Perhaps it’s time for a chicken grab somewhere?

 Comments